 Efficient route determination becomes exceedingly valuable because applicants need to know which poles to avoid to lower overall engineering and construction costs.

-If this all sounds like an uphill battle, it’s because policy is oriented around safety and maintaining power uptime–not making things broadband deployment more cost-effective.
+If this all sounds like an uphill battle, it's because policy is oriented around safety and maintaining power uptime--not making broadband deployment more cost-effective.